|Aircraft registration number||А6-FDN|

 Between April 28 and May 12, 2016 in the IAC headquarters in collaboration with USA and UAE representatives the CVR records listening and transcription (02 hours 03 minutes 49 seconds in total) was completed.
 A crew voices identification was done with participation of Flydubai airline pilots.
 The CVR transcript was provided to the Investigation team.

-During the meeting, the Investigator-in-Charge and the Accredited Representatives provided the information related to the progress of work and determined further focus areas of the investigation.All parties will continue their communications and information exchange in accordance with ICAO Standards.
+During the meeting, the Investigator-in-Charge and the Accredited Representatives provided the information regarding the progress of work and determined further focus areas of the investigation.All parties will continue their communications and information exchange in accordance with ICAO Standards.